osuosl-cookbooks/osl-matrix/documentation/osl_synapse.md

 **WARNING**: This resource is not responsible for setting up a secure web environment, please look into implementing `osl-apache` in your recipe to act as a reverse proxy.

+Any missing properties with the `pg_` prefix will result in the server setting up an SQLite database.
+This database type is not recommended for deployments.

 ## Actions

 | Action   | Description                       |